- Why did Newclay Products stay open?

 - Do you foresee disruption to your operation as a result of higher demand for your products?

 Our products are not considered to be liable to potential panic-buying or hoarding.
-Demand is currently down overall due to schools being closed.
+Latent demand has returned as schools and those customers who closed during the lockdown have reopened.
+This is causing some disruption to our operation and extending lead-times for orders up to six weeks. and the latent demand is currently down overall due to schools being closed.
 Once they reopen and other restrictions are lifted, we are likely to be impacted by sudden latent demand.

 - Have you or your employees travelled to areas affected by coronavirus?